-Michelle Grisé is a policy researcher at the RAND Corporation.
+Michelle Grisé is a senior policy researcher at the RAND Corporation.
 Her research focuses on Iran, South Asia, Russian military strategy, strategic competition, and international law.
 Prior to joining RAND, Grisé was a law clerk at the U.S. District Court for the Southern District of Texas, the Society for the History of Technology's NASA Fellow in the History of Space Technology, a visiting researcher at the Lahore University of Management Sciences, a policy fellow at the Yale Institution for Social and Policy Studies, and a Fulbright fellow in Israel.
 She received a Ph.D. in history from Yale University, a J.D. from the University of Michigan Law School, and a B.A. in history from the University of Chicago.
-In addition to her work at RAND, Grisé teaches at Carnegie Mellon University's Institute for Politics and Strategy.
+In addition to her work at RAND, Grisé teaches international law at Carnegie Mellon University's Institute for Politics and Strategy.

 Concurrent Non-RAND PositionsLecturer, Institute for Politics and Strategy, Carnegie Mellon University